 to be at their exhibits for at least part of the time on Saturday afternoon if

 ACTIVITIES DURING THE FAIR *

-Black Light Party will be held from 7:00 to 9:00 pm in the Student Activity Center (SAC).
-This popular event is sponsored by NM Tech Marketing and Office for Advancement.
+An activity will be held from 7:00 to 9:00 pm in the Student Activity Center (SAC).
+This event is sponsored by the NM Tech Admissions Department.
 There is no charge!
-You and your guests are invited to enjoy music, appetizers (light meal) and soft drinks.
-Free glow in the dark accessories will be available.
-There will be a separate section for teachers and parents to socialize.
-Please RSVP at (575) 835-5292 or firstname.lastname@example.org.
+You and your guests are invited to enjoy the evening.
+More information will be provided at a later date.

 PARTICIPANTS' RECEPTION AND MEETING